 Whooop – go you for getting inspired.
 Pinterest is great for so many things in the early planning stages.
 I love Pinterest but I also have a rule: Use Pinterest for inspiration, not for duplication.

 You booked me for a reason, for my style, the way I tell the story.
-Not for me to work my way though a 20 page ‘must have’ shoot list.
-You will get bored, I wont enjoy doing copycat shots and your guests will have checked out a long time ago if they are standing around waiting.
+Not for me to work my way through a 20 page ‘must have’ shoot list.
+You will get bored, I won’t enjoy doing copycat shots and your guests will have checked out a long time ago if they are standing around waiting.
 More importantly the more time we spend on groups means less time to get the good stuff, your guests enjoying themselves and of course your portraits.

 What if we decide we really don’t want group shots?

 If that is what you both want then that is totally fine with me, it means I have more time to capture you and your guests naturally.
 Just make sure, you are really, really sure that you don’t want any ‘formals’ and let your family know.
 Parents and grandparents are always keen to have the ‘parent shot’.

 How do you come up with the list?

 To help you out I have put together a little example list that typically takes around 30mins to do.
 Of course, this can be tweaked but use it as a guide to create your own: